robiulhr/cute-express/docs/guide/routing.md

 });
 ```

-Tiny Express supports methods that correspond to all HTTP request methods: get, post, and so on.
+Cute Express supports methods that correspond to all HTTP request methods: get, post, and so on.
 For a full list, see [app.METHOD](/api_reference/api_reference_1.x.html#app-method-path-callback-callback).

 There is a special routing method, app.all(), used to load middleware functions at a path for all HTTP request methods.
 For example, the following handler is executed for requests to the route “/secret” whether using GET, POST, PUT, DELETE, or any other HTTP request method supported in the [app.METHOD](/api_reference/api_reference_1.x.html#app-method-path-callback-callback).